Mumsfilibaba/DXR-Project/CodeStandard.md

   // Protected functions and variable here ...
 };
 ```
-* Classes use 'C' as prefix
+* Classes use 'F' as prefix

 * Note the order of the access modifers

+* Note that the constructor is kept on top even though the private accessor is on the bottom.
+This is to increase readability.
+Try to keep constructors in the top.

 * Header files should be included in compilation units (.cpp).
-Only reason to include in the header is when a class/struct is
-using the type more than just a pointer or reference, such as calling a function, accessing a variable or declaring the type directly.
+Only reason to include in the header is when a class/struct is using the type more than just a pointer or reference, such as calling a function, accessing a variable or declaring the type directly.
 This means that forward declarations has to and should be used.

 * Classes that are meant to be used outside the engine- project, and are not header-only should use the export macro before the class-name
 ```